Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Single-User Case with Free-Space Propagation

-Theorem~1 shows that with the applied MRC receive beamforming and the optimized RAs' pointing vectors, the resultant maximum SNR of the proposed ULA-based RA system scales with the antenna number $N_x$ according to the span angle function $\triangle_{\mathrm{span}}(N_x)$.
-Furthermore, given the antenna size $A$, the antenna separation $\Delta$, and the propagation distance $r$, the maximum SNR of the ULA-based RA system mainly depends on the allowable range for antenna boresight rotation and the ULA size.
+Theorem~1 shows that with the applied MRC receive beamforming and the optimized RA pointing vectors, the resultant maximum SNR of the proposed ULA-based RA system scales with the antenna number $N_x$ according to the span angle $\triangle_{\mathrm{span}}(N_x)$.
+Furthermore, given the antenna size $A$, the antenna separation $\Delta$, and the propagation distance $r$, the maximum SNR of the ULA-based RA system depends on the allowable range for boresight rotation and the ULA size.